-- 14.1 Systems Requirements This section applies to all the systems of a particular marketplace that are identified in the introduction to section 12.1 of the Instrument whether operating in-house or outsourced. - (1) Paragraph 12.1(a) of the Instrument requires the marketplace to develop and maintain an adequate system of internal controls over the systems specified.
+- 14.1 Systems Requirements This section applies to all the systems of a particular marketplace that are identified in the introduction to section 12.1 of the Instrument whether operating in-house or outsourced. - Paragraph 12.1(a) of the Instrument requires the marketplace to develop and maintain an adequate system of internal controlcontrols over the systems specified.
 As well, the marketplace is required to develop and maintain adequate general computer controls.
-These are the controls which are implemented to support information technology planning, acquisition, development and maintenance, computer operations-, information systems support, cyber resilience, and security.
-Recognized guides as to what constitutes adequate information technology controls may include guidance, principles or frameworks published by the Chartered Professional Accountants - Canada (CPA Canada), American Institute of Certified Public Accountants (AICPA), Information Systems Audit and Control Association (ISACA), International Organization for Standardization (ISO) or the National Institute of Standards and Technology (U.S. Department of Commerce) (NIST).
-We are of the view that internal controls include controls that support the processing integrity of the models used to quantify, aggregate, and manage the marketplace's risks.
-'Information Technology Control Guidelines' from the Canadian Institute of Chartered Accountants (CICA) and 'COBIT' @ 5 Management Guidelines, from the IT Governance Institute, © 2012 ISACA, IT Infrastructure Library (ITIL) - Service Delivery best practices, ISO/IEC27002:2005 - Information technology - Code of practice for information security management.
+These are the controls which are implemented to support information technology planning, acquisition, development and maintenance, computer operations, information systems support, cyber resilience, and security.
+Recognized guides as to what constitutes adequate information technology controls may include 'Information Technology Control Guidelines' from the Canadian Institute ofguidance, principles or frameworks published by the Chartered Professional Accountants (CICA) and 'COBIT' ® 5 Management Guidelines, from the IT Governanceof Canada (CPA Canada), American Institute, © 2012 ISACA, IT Infrastructure Library (ITIL) - Service Delivery best practices, ISO/IEC27002:2005 - Information technology - Code of practice for information security management. of Certified Public Accountants (AICPA), Information Systems Audit and Control Association (ISACA), International Organization for Standardization (ISO) or the National Institute of Standards and Technology (U.S. Department of Commerce) (NIST).